 I find when I proof read for errors, I sound more intelligent.

-....some might even be fooled.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+....some might even be fooled.The change on Nostrand will make the one on Franklin look minor

 http://teamtish.blogspot.com/2011/02/nyc-billboard-targets-abortion-in-black.html ... which claims that “the most dangerous place for an African American is in the womb.”